griffithsbs/BloggableMVC/README.md

 `[quote]` | `<blockquote>`

 The list of tags can be modified, extended, or replaced entirely at an Application or instance level.

+The sample client project requires Twitter Bootstrap and jQuery (tested with 1.10.2).